 A set of jumper cables costs can be purchased for less than $20, while a portable jump starter, if your child is often in rural areas or traveling late at night, can be purchased for $70 or less.
 Personally, I like the emergency roadside assistance kit from AAA.
 For less than $25, your child can keep jumper cables, emergency vest, basic first aid, and more in their car at all times.

-13 – How to keep up with basic car maintenance
+13 – How to keep up with necessary car maintenance

 For many young adults, their car is their most valuable asset.
 They use it on a daily basis and repairs can set them back months in their budget.
 So while they don’t need to change the oil themselves, they do need to know how to keep track of maintenance and tune-ups.